astronomer/docs/astro/lineage.md

 In the **Lineage** page, Astronomer renders your data pipeline as a directed graph of **job** and **dataset** nodes:

-- Each job node represents an individual step in your data pipeline, such as an Airflow task in your Deployment or a Spark job.
+- A **job** node represents an individual step in your data pipeline, such as an Airflow task in your Deployment or a Spark job.
-- Each dataset node represents a data source that your tasks interact with, such as a Snowflake database.
+- A **dataset** node represents a data source that your tasks interact with, such as a Snowflake database.

 Directed vertices connect jobs to datasets and vice versa.
 A single vertex will never connect two jobs or two datasets together.